Curb Expenses & Increase Cannabis Yields With Systems Thinking

 A values call, or a hard-nosed business decision?

 Marijuana Business Magazine also reported in January that “[I]nvesting in environmental improvements and efficiencies—even beyond those required by law—may mean the difference between success and failure in these days of razor-thin wholesale margins among growers.”
 Increasingly strict environmental requirements are being imposed on the industry.
 Waste reduction, water and energy conservation are higher priorities than they were five years ago due to a combination of shrinking margins and regulatory mandates.
-Radical resource efficiency is less and less a values call, more and more a hard-nosed business decision.
+Radical resource efficiency is less and less a values call, and more and more a hard-nosed business decision.

 Not surprisingly, Boulder, CO has the most stringent environmental regs in the state if not nationwide.
 The city now requires cultivators to report energy use and offset it by paying into the new Energy Impact Offset Fund.
 Boulder created the fund specifically to address the cannabis industry’s energy footprint.